ubc/webworkcal/readme.md

 ==================

 A simple script to grab the future assignments and due dates to put them on to Google calendar for [WeBWorK](http://webwork.maa.org/).
-Sometime the administrator would like to know when the assignments will due and how many students in the class.
+Sometimes the administrator would like to know when the assignments will due and how many students in the class.
 So that the administrator can prepare the server for the high load.
 There might be some other use cases.
 Please let me know if you find it useful.

 This script will create an event on the Google calendar and using student count, course name, assignment name as event summary and due date as the event start/end date.
 The summary looks like: